Energy demand is rising.

-Civilization’s exponential consumption of energy is being accelerated by unstoppable megatrends, all of which requires 24/7 firm, carbon-free power.
+Civilization’s exponential consumption of energy is being accelerated by unstoppable megatrends, all of which require 24/7 firm, carbon-free power.

 Data centers require round-the-clock power and are expected to more than triple today’s usage by 2030.
 A single data center requires equivalent power to a small city.